-The QSR Industry Faces the Wuhan Coronavirus
+The QSR Industry Faces COVID-19 Jan 31

 Jane: There are probably fewer similarities than differences.
 Both viruses seem to have emanated from an animal, but SARS was a super spreader.
-The coronavirus has not yet been defined that way.
+COVID-19 has not yet been defined that way.
 The fatality rate of SARS was 14% to 15%, while the fatality rate of coronavirus thus far is about 3.5%.

-Because China waited months to disclose the SARS epidemic in 2003 and now wants to be seen as more transparent, it disclosed the coronavirus quickly and made an unprecedented decision to shut down transportation and communications.
+Because China waited months to disclose the SARS epidemic in 2003 and now wants to be seen as more transparent, it disclosed COVID-19 quickly and made an unprecedented decision to shut down transportation and communications.
 Also, much has changed about China since SARS.
 At that time, Shanghai had 13 million people; now it’s more than 26 million.
 There are millions and millions of more cars on new roads.
 There also are fast trains where there were none.
 With all that, and the internet, things happen a lot more quickly.

 GLG: In response to the outbreak, several fast food and quick service restaurants – KFC, Pizza Hut, Starbucks, McDonald’s, and Dairy Queen, to mention a few – suspended operations in the affected region.
 Most have not set a timeline for reopening.
 When do you think that will happen?